 CAD helps to visualize a design and shows how it may function.
 CAM helps to decide how to make that CAD part physically.
-So basically CAM software minimize the gap between CAD and manufacturing.
+So basically, CAM software minimizes the gap between CAD and manufacturing.
 It acts as a bridge between CAD and manufacturing.

 How does CAM software work?

-All CAM software needs 3D CAD models as an input.
-Usually, all CAM software supports native CAD format file.
+All CAM software needs 3D CAD models as input.
+Usually, all CAM software supports native CAD format files.
 If not, 3D models need to be exported to various neutral formats like Step or Iges before importing to any CAM software.

 Once the CAD file is imported, the CAM software validates the data for manufacturability.
 Often the raw CAD data is not suitable for CAM.
 The CAM software fix all those manufacturability issues and prepare it for manufacturing